 - Bring only the necessities of cooking equipment

-1 pot, 1 skillet, and just enough bowls, cups, and plates for the amount of passengers you have.
+1 pot, 1 skillet, and just enough bowls, cups, and plates for the number of passengers you have.

 - Pack a cooler for your drinks even if there is a big fridge